Eileen V Lake, PhD, RN, FAAN

 Clinical nursing expertise; defining and creating a professional nursing practice environment.

-Dr. Lake is a member of Sigma Theta Tau International Nursing Honor Society, a fellow of the American Academy of Nursing, the received the 2007 Junior Faculty Research Award of the Biobehavioral and Health Sciences Division of the School of Nursing, and was the 1997 American Nurses Foundation Julia Hardy RN Scholar.
+Dr. Lake is a member of Sigma Theta Tau International Nursing Honor Society, a fellow of the American Academy of Nursing, and is the recipient the 2007 Junior Faculty Research Award of the Biobehavioral and Health Sciences Division of the School of Nursing, and was the 1997 American Nurses Foundation Julia Hardy RN Scholar.

 |Publications (select year)